Analysis | Kristi Noem hails South Dakota as a coronavirus success story — using badly cherry-picked numbers

 But when it comes to all-is-well op-eds in the Journal, South Dakota Gov. Kristi L. Noem (R) is giving Pence a run for his money.

 Noem clearly harbors national political ambitions, keeping up a packed travel schedule even as her state deals with one of the worst — if not the worst — coronavirus outbreaks in the country.
-Even as cases in her state began to rise in September, Noem posted a video making light of social distancing.
+As cases in South Dakota began to rise in September, Noem posted a video making light of social distancing.

-But to hear Noem tell it in her new op-ed, her state is some kind of a success story.
-It’s avoidance of harsh mitigation measures, according to Noem, has benefited its economy, and its problem isn’t all that bad, relative to other states.
+But to hear Noem tell it in her new op-ed in the Journal, her state is some kind of a success story.
+It’s avoidance of strong mitigation measures, according to Noem, has benefited its economy, and its problem isn’t all that bad, relative to other states.

 Just as with Pence, though, she offers some highly suspect arguments to back up this claim — even when it comes to the few numbers she cherry-picked.

-“Many in the media have criticized this approach, labeling me ill-informed, reckless and even a ‘denier,' ” Noem says.
+“Many in the media have criticized this approach, labeling me ill-informed, reckless and even a ‘denier,' ” Noem said.
 “Some have asserted that South Dakota is ‘as bad as it gets anywhere in the world’ when it comes to covid-19 — a demonstrably false statement.”

 It is most definitely not a demonstrably false statement.
 Data from the Federation of American Scientists in mid-November showed South Dakota’s per capita death rate was the third-highest of any hotspot worldwide in its data set.
-And Washington Post data show South Dakota currently has by far the highest per capita death rate in the country — 18.7 deaths per 100,000 people over the past seven days.
+And Washington Post data show South Dakota has by far the highest per capita death rate in the country — 18.7 deaths per 100,000 people over the past seven days.
 Next highest is Kansas, at 10.2.

 Noem doesn’t bother with that data, though.
 Instead she hones in on a few other states with tougher mitigation measures that she suggests offer favorable comparisons to her state.